Miller & Carter is a trading name of Mitchells & Butlers Leisure Retail Ltd (a company registered in England and Wales).

 2.1.
 Who we are.
 We are Mitchells & Butlers Leisure Retail Limited trading as Miller & Carter, a company registered in England and Wales.
 Our company registration number is 01001181 and our registered office is at 27 Fleet Street, Birmingham, B3 1JP.

-2.2.
-How to contact us.
-You can contact us by telephoning our customer service team at 0121 498 7098 or by writing to us at firstname.lastname@example.org or Mitchells & Butlers plc, 27 Fleet Street, Birmingham, B3 1JP, UK.
+Alternatively you can contact us by calling 0121 498 7098 or by writing to us at Guest Care, Mitchells & Butlers plc, 27 Fleet Street.
+Birmingham, B3 1JP

 2.3.
 How we may contact you.
 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provided to us in your order.